Blindspot Awareness and Motorcycle SafetyTrusted Content

 A blind spot is an area of the road that cannot be seen by a driver looking through the front windshield, side view mirrors, or rearview mirrors.
 All vehicles have blind spots to the side and rear to the left and right.

 Checking blind spots for other vehicles is the responsibility of all drivers.
-Many motorcycle accidents are the result of drivers not seeing a motorcycle and hitting them.
+Many motorcycle accidents in Florida are the result of drivers not seeing a motorcycle and hitting them.
 If drivers only use their mirrors when changing lanes, they are not driving safely.

 Tips for Drivers

 As a driver, it is important to be aware of your blind spots at all times.
 Here are some steps you can take to stay safe: